franzinc/agraph-python/docs/src/tutorial/example001.rst

 .. testcode:: example1

+   conn.dropIndex("gospi")
+   conn.dropIndex("psogi")
    indices = conn.listIndices()
    print('Current triple indices:', ', '.join(indices))

-There are currently seven indices
+After dropping the index that is version dependent there are currently six indices

 .. testoutput:: example1

-   Current triple indices: i, gposi, gspoi, ospgi, posgi, psogi, spogi
+   Current triple indices: i, gposi, gspoi, ospgi, posgi, spogi

 The indices that begin with "g" are sorted primarily by subgraph (or "context").
 If your application does not use subgraphs, you should